 Have your child sit in their toddler seat at their toddler table (if you have one) to do the activity.
 If you have never done this activity present it by showing your child how to do it first.
 (See above)

-1. Put on apron or shirt.
+1. Put on an apron or shirt.
 It doesn’t matter what you use, it only matters that it acts as a signal that it is time to work.

 2. Children aged 5 and up can be invited to cut the orange in half on a cutting board with adult supervision.
 In this case, you can present the activity with an orange on top of the cutting board with a kid’s knife on the left of the orange.
 Place the citrus juicer on the right of the cutting board with a sponge and cup below it.

 3. For children under 5 years old present the activity with a cut orange on a plate as shown in the photos above.
-They can then start the activity with squeezing an orange.
+They can then start the activity by squeezing an orange.

 4. Juice the orange one-half at a time.
 Have the child cup half of the orange in one hand, grab the juicer with the other hand to stabilize it, center the orange over the citrus juicer and press down firmly while turning. (top right photo above) Invite them to stand up in order to apply more pressure if desired.
 Continue until there is no more juice left in half of the orange.
 (You can also have your child try juicing with one hand on top of the other to see which way is easier for them.)

-5. Pour juice into the cup after you are finished juicing each half of orange. (bottom right photo above) This gives children more opportunity to practice pouring.
+5. Pour the juice into the cup after you are finished juicing each half of the orange. (bottom right photo above) This gives children more opportunities to practice pouring.
 Another practical life activity that kids need to learn and master.
 Offering this flower arranging Montessori practical life activity and being in charge of watering a fairy garden are other great opportunities to practice pouring.

 Squeezing an Orange Montessori Practical Life Activity: Clean Up